potatoeggy/eifueo/docs/sph3u7.md

 ### Uncertainties

 Uncertainties are stated in the form of [value] ± [uncertainty].
 A value is only as precise as its absolute uncertainty.
-Absolute uncertainty of **measurement** is usually represented to only 1 significant digit.
+Absolute uncertainty of a **measurement** is usually represented to only 1 significant digit.

 !!! note
     Variables with uncertainty use an uppercase delta for their uncertainty value: $a ± \Delta a$